Skip to content

 Vietnamese Pho

 Making your own authentic Vietnamese Pho at home isn’t as difficult as it seems.
-All you need is a few ingredients, a straightforward recipe, and a big stockpot.
+All you need are a few ingredients, a straightforward recipe, and a big stockpot.
 It’s a recipe that you can make big batches of; just heat it up and enjoy when the craving strikes.

 Star tip: If you have some leftover pho broth, simply place it in a container and freeze it.
 The frozen stock adds depth to the new broth which makes it even more slurp-worthy!